microsoft/vscode-docs/api/extension-guides/web-extensions.md

 The [Web extension enablement](#web-extension-enablement) section lists the rules used to decide whether an extension can be loaded on a web extension host.

+The example above is from the [helloworld-web-sample](https://github.com/microsoft/vscode-extension-samples/tree/main/helloworld-web-sample).

 ### Web extension main file

-At runtime, a web extension's entry file is invoked in a WebWorker.

-* The extensions activate/deactivate functions need to be exported via the pattern `exports.activate = ....`.
+The web extension's main file runs in the web extension in a [Browser WebWorker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API) environment.
+It is restricted by the browser worker sandbox and is limited compared to normal extensions running in a Node.js runtime.

-* Web extensions are expected to be single file.
-Importing or requiring other modules is not supported.
-Also `importScripts` is also unavailable.
+* THe web extension main file is expected to be single file.
+Importing or requiring other modules is not supported. `importScripts` is not available as well.
 * The VS Code API can be loaded via the pattern `require('vscode')`.
 This will work because we shim require, but this cannot be used to load additional extension files or additional npm modules.
 It only works with `require('vscode')`.
 * Node.js globals and libraries such as `process`, `os`, `setImmediate`, `path`, `util`, `url` are not available at runtime.
 They can, however, be shimmed with tools like WebPack or Browserify.
 * The opened workspace or folder is on a virtual file system.
 Accesses to the workspace need to go through `vscode.workspace.fs`.
-* Extension locations (`ExtensionContext.extensionUri`), storage location (`ExtensionContext.storageUri`, `globalStorageUri`) are also on a virtual file system also need to go through `vscode.workspace.fs`.
+* [Extension context](/api/references/vscode-api#ExtensionContext) locations (`ExtensionContext.extensionUri`), storage location (`ExtensionContext.storageUri`, `globalStorageUri`) are also on a virtual file system also need to go through `vscode.workspace.fs`.
 * For accessing web resources, the [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) API must be used.
 Accessed resources need to support [Cross-Origin Resource Sharing](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) (CORS)
 * Creating child processes or running executables is not possible.
 However, web workers can be created through the [Worker](https://developer.mozilla.org/en-US/docs/Web/API/Worker) API
+* As with regular extensions, the extensions activate/deactivate functions need to be exported via the pattern `exports.activate = ....`

 ## Develop a web extension